-SHRIMATI Т NALLAMUTHU RAMAMURTI (Madras): Sir, with regard to this Bill, the Indian Post Office (Amendment) Bill, I have only one or two points to make.
+SHRIMATT T. NALLAMUTHU RAMAMURTI (Madras): Sir, with regard to this Bill, the Indian Post Office (Amendment) Bill, I have only one or two points to make.
 One thing I find in this amending Bill is that it is really catching the tail instead of holding the head, as it were.
-All questions relating to such matters as have been dealt with in this Bill and other like questions should have been brought forward in a central piece of legislation to bring together everything that comes within the scope of, and anything that the post office wishes to do with regard to, its functioning in society.
-I find that many of ' these clauses should naturally go into quite a different type of legislation that should be undertaken by the Central Government.
+All questions relating to such matters as have been dealt with in this Bill and other like questions should have brought forward in a central piece of legislation to bring together everything that comes within the scope of, and anything that the post wishes to do with regard to, its functioning in society.
+I find that many of these clauses should naturally go into quite a different type of legislation that should be undertaken by Central Government

-With regard to 'lotteries' the Statement of Objects and Reasons says, "to destroy such articles" etc. Whether authorised or unauthorised, I should have thought that all lotteries would be banned.
-As magistrates of a juvenile court we had taken to task little juveniles coming to the court for the offence of bidding in the cotton market, that is, betting., and any kind of thing that makes them feel that they can have something for nothing.
-'Lotteries' is one.
-Either the Government is trying to promote the moral well-being of a people or it is non-moral.
+With regard to 'lotteries' the Statement of Objects and Reasons "to destroy such articles" etc. ther authorised or unauthorised, I should have thought that all lotteries would be banned.
+As magistrates of a juvenile court we had taken to task little juveniles coming to the for the offence of bidding in the cotton market, that is, betting., and any kind of thing that makes them feel that they can have something for one.
+Either 'Lotteries' is nothing. the Government is trying to promote the moral well-being of a people or it is non-moral.
 How could some things be authorised, some lotteries authorised and some unauthorised?
-So, that differentiation is ununderstand-able in a society that is having as its objective the highest moral standard of the people of our country.
-That is number one.
+So. that differentiation is ununderstandable in a society that is having as its objective the highest moral standard of the people of our country. is number one.